 - Stretches and exercises for marching students.

-The Wildcat Marching Band is pleased to announce that UNH Band Day will return in 2014.
+The Wildcat Marching Band is pleased to announce that UNH Band Day will return in 2016, this year including a clarinet clinic.
 Band directors, make plans now to bring your marching band!

 This non-competitive event will be held on Wednesday, May 4, 2016.
 Four bands will participate during the morning session and three bands will participate during the afternoon session.
 This year we are honored to have with us guest composer/conductor 1st Lt.
 Ryan Nowlin, assistant conductor of the United States Marine Band.
 During the course of the day, the ensembles will receive a forty-minute clinic from UNH Director of Bands Andrew Boysen on any piece of their choosing and a forty-minute clinic from 1st Lt.
 Nowlin on a piece of his that they have chosen (we hope that the opportunity to work with the actual composer on his own music will strengthen the experience for the students).
 The bands will also have the opportunity to observe clinics with other visiting bands, an opportunity that is rare these days, especially in a non-competitive and supportive environment.
 Finally, our UNH Wind Symphony will perform a concert (including some of 1st Lt.
 Nowlin’s music) for all participating ensembles in the middle of the day.

 Ensembles are not expected to have music prepared at a festival level, and performances will not be adjudicated.
 It is our hope that the students will benefit from the clinics at any stage of their preparation for performance.